 - keyword difficulty – an estimated number from 0 to 100 that tells you how difficult it would be for your website to be in the top results for that keyword.

-For our traveling article, we chose as a primary keyword ”places to visit before you die” because it has the lowest keyword difficulty level, very little competition and quite a large amount of searches per month.
+For our traveling article, we chose the primary keyword ”places to visit before you die” because it has the lowest keyword difficulty level, very little competition, and quite a large amount of searches per month.
 The other phrases you see there could be used as secondary keywords, which raise the chances of the article being acknowledged by search engines.

 4. Common ideas – what are other people writing about this topic?